Email FacebookTwitterMenu burgerClose thin

 Which Dependents Are Eligible for the Child Tax Credit?

 Eligibility for the CTC hinges on a few factors.
-The child you claim as your dependent has to meet seven pieces of criteria from the IRS:
+The child you claim as your dependent has to meet seven criteria from the IRS:

 How to Claim and Track Your Child Tax Credit